 US Statement on multiplicative deterioration factors (DUR-18-01)

-In the course of development of this GTR, the US EPA asked to add following comments to the Technical Report accompanying the GTR on Durability, on controversially discussed subjects in the area of the durability procedure for two- or three-wheeled vehicles with regard to multiplicative deterioration factor values.
+In the course of development of this GTR, the US EPA asked to add following comments to the Technical Report accompanying the UN GTR on Durability, on controversially discussed subjects in the area of the durability procedure for two- or three-wheeled vehicles with regard to multiplicative deterioration factor values.
 Compromises and decisions taken by the EPPR IWG

-A number of subjects within the draft GTR on Durability led to discussions within the EPPR IWG and the different views and positions among the participants were debated at length.
-For the largest share of these more difficult subjects a compromise could be worked out; for one subject the EPPR IWG decided to postpone the discussion and to reopen the debate at a later point in time when more scientific evidence is collected and available for assessment: The topic of multiplicative deterioration factors, which were discussed in both DUR GTR and GTR2.
-The values of concern were listed in GTR2 as they were removed from inclusion in the DUR GTR for the final draft.
+A number of subjects within the draft UN GTR on Durability led to discussions within the EPPR IWG and the different views and positions among the participants were debated at length.
+For the largest share of these more difficult subjects a compromise could be worked out; for one subject the EPPR IWG decided to postpone the discussion and to reopen the debate at a later point in time when more scientific evidence is collected and available for assessment: The topic of multiplicative deterioration factors, which were discussed in both UN GTR on Durability and UN GTR No. 2.
+The values of concern were listed in UN GTR No. 2 as they were removed from inclusion in the UN GTR on Durability for the final draft.
 The controversially discussed subject, the associated references, the data provided and to be provided, and decisions by the EPPR IWG are the following:

-Multiplicative deterioration factor development for GTR2, and referenced in DUR GTR, based on Euro5 emission level vehicles and multiplicative deterioration factors:
+Multiplicative deterioration factor development for UN GTR No. 2, and referenced in UN GTR on Durability, based on Euro5 emission level vehicles and multiplicative deterioration factors:

-(a) Despite fundamental differences in opinion among the EPPR IWG members on objectives, the use and applicability of the DUR GTR, solutions were found that are satisfactory for the parties involved.
-It was possible to find wording that allows the Contracting Parties to harmonize DUR requirements to the largest extend possible and to apply it for the purposes needed.
-In several sessions the debate was held in the EPPR IWG meetings regarding the justification of the values chosen for the multiplicative deterioration factors for two- and three-wheeled vehicles, listed in Section 7 (Performance requirements for the type I test of a two- and three- wheeled vehicle) of GTR2 to which the DUR GTR references.
+(a) Despite fundamental differences in opinion among the EPPR IWG members on objectives, the use and applicability of the UN GTR on Durability, solutions were found that are satisfactory for the parties involved.
+It was possible to find wording that allows the Contracting Parties to harmonize Durability requirements to the largest extend possible and to apply it for the purposes needed.
+In several sessions the debate was held in the EPPR IWG meetings regarding the justification of the values chosen for the multiplicative deterioration factors for two- and three-wheeled vehicles, listed in Section 7 (Performance requirements for the Test Type I of a two- and three- wheeled vehicle) of UN GTR No. 2 to which the UN GTR on Durability references.

-(b) Traditionally, information in Euro5 regulations providing the basis for these GTRs have exclusively served the purpose of environmental protection with an associated rationale and practical implementation.
+(b) Traditionally, information in Euro5 regulations providing the basis for these UN GTRs have exclusively served the purpose of environmental protection with an associated rationale and practical implementation.
 The reference for the multiplicative deterioration factors in the Euro5 regulation are as follows:

 (i) Euro5: Annex VII of Regulation EU No. 168/2013 contains a table titled “Durability of pollution control devices” which includes (A) Durability mileage of L-category vehicles and (B) Multiplicative deterioration factors (DF)